guardstrikelab/race-docs/en/rules_en.md

 > Malicious use or attacks on the infrastructure of the Openatom Carsmos Global Open Source Autonomous Driving Algorithm Competition, including all software and hardware used to run the service, are strictly prohibited.
 These actions may result in teams being banned from participating in the competition.

-Each team has a limited number of submission opportunities within one month or one day(up to `30` times per month and up to `2` times per day).
+Each team has a limited number of submission opportunities within one month or one day(up to `2` times per day).